durd/cp-pxgrid/README.md

 user@host:/usr/local/cp-pxgrid$ cp ~/pxgrid-cert .
 user@host:/usr/local/cp-pxgrid$ cd pxgrid-cert
 ```
 This will remove the password you set in ISE, so that we can run the script as a daemon/service.
-The other option is to have the password in plain text in the service.
+The other option is to have the password in plain text in the service-files.
 Not much better.
 ```console
 user@host:/usr/local/cp-pxgrid/pxgrid-cert$ openssl rsa -in <private key> -out <private key.1>
 user@host:/usr/local/cp-pxgrid/pxgrid-cert$ rm <private key>